 Complementary forms of data were generated to obtain a multidimensional view of the storymaking process.
 I collated the stories produced via transfer to the Pictello app on my own device, allowing me to fully experience dynamic elements such as audio, video and page transition.
 Families submitted home videos which generated insight into the child's embodied responses, contribution to and engagement with the stories.
-Families additionally completed a weekly email diary which yielded an 'overtime' perspective on their twelve-week storymaking journey.
-Semi-structured

-290 interviews were conducted with each parent (and separately with Gavin) at the beginning and end of the study, the latter yielding retrospective participant reflections on their experiences.
-The interviews, which were conducted online due to COVID-19 restrictions, incorporated videostimulated recall, reflection and dialogue (Nind, 2016).
+Families additionally completed a weekly email diary, which yielded an 'overtime' perspective storymaking on their 12-week journey.
+Semi-structured interviews were conducted with each parent (and separately with Gavin) at the beginning and end of the study, the latter yielding retrospective participant reflections on their experiences.
+The interviews, which were conducted online due to COVID-19 restrictions, incorporated video-stimulated recall, reflection and dialogue (Nind, 2016).
 This meant that each parent was invited to rewatch with the researcher two home videos of their child and to reflect on the level of engagement suggested by the child's embodied multimodal responses in the video.

-Data Analysis
+Data analysis

 NVivo 12 (QSR International Pty Ltd. v.12) qualitative data analysis software was used to facilitate manual coding across diverse forms of data including transcribed interviews, videos, story PDFs and family diary entries.
-Initially, data were coded on a story-by-story basis.
-This enabled the production video and participant quotations.
-The data set was then manually re-interrogated on NVivo using the iterative qualitative data analysis framework proposed by Srivastava & Hopwood (2009).
-This involved alternating between theory and data on the theme of 'authorship', repeatedly moving
+Initially, data were coded on a story-bystory basis.
+This enabled the production of a one-page summary per story drawing together story content, dynamic features, relevant home video and participant quotations.
+The data set was then manually re-interrogated on NVivo using the iterative qualitative data analysis framework proposed by Srivastava and Hopwood (2009).
+This involved alternating between theory and data on the theme of 'authorship', repeatedly moving between the questions (1) What are the data telling me?, (2) What do I want to know? and (3) What is the dialectical relationship between (1) and (2)?
+This iterative process eventually led to the formulation of the three axes of authorial distribution (interpersonal, technological and temporal) argued for in this paper.